Relationships - Dealing With Life's Surprises

 Okay, let's assume one of the individuals is thinking with the front end of their brain.
 Do you think we will have a better outcome?

 We all make this mistake.
-We actually think we can reason with someone in this state.
-Basically, your cortex is talking to the other person's amygdala.
+We actually think we can reason with someone still operating out of the back end of his brain.
+Basically, your cortex is talking to the other person's amygdala (involved in fight or flight).
 I ask you - What kind of a result are you expecting from that?

 Ideally, we want to be engaged cortex to cortex.